yatian-liu/misc-tool-notes/README.md

 # misc-tool-notes
-Miscellaneous notes for various tools I use
+Miscellaneous notes for various tools I use, mainly CLI tools on Linux.